Going on a road trip? Preparation and staying safe on the roads go hand in hand to ensure you have a fantastic time on your summer adventure.

 The AA is generally considered to have a good quality service and app; their Android and iOS versions include services for non-members (like reminders to store information about your car) and members alike, although naturally, more is available for the latter.
 Most useful is the ability to log breakdowns and track where the rescue vehicle is without calling the company.
 That’s not available to all members yet, but the scheme is being extended.

-The RAC also offers apps for your Android and iOS devices; it features similar sorts of things — traffic news, route planners, and the ability to request a quote — but doesn’t allow you to log a breakdown without calling them.
+The RAC also offers apps for your Android and iOS devices [No longer available]; it features similar sorts of things — traffic news, route planners, and the ability to request a quote — but doesn’t allow you to log a breakdown without calling them.

-Even car companies offer roadside assistance apps, including Lexus (for iOS, hitchhiking on the back of the AA Roadwatch maps) and Toyota (for iOS and Android), valid for those under their care plan, and including ETA of rescue vehicles.
+Even car companies offer roadside assistance apps, including Lexus (for iOS [No longer available], hitchhiking on the back of the AA Roadwatch maps) and Toyota (for iOS [No longer available] and Android [No longer available]), valid for those under their care plan, and including ETA of rescue vehicles.